Ansible Pilot

 Parameters

 This module has many parameters, let me highlight the use for our use-case.
 The only required is “name”, which is the username.
 The primary group is specified in the “group” parameter, every user needs to be part of only one group.
 The “groups” parameter specifies the list of additional groups that the user will be added to.
 This type of group sometimes is called also “secondary”, “additional” or “supplementary”.
 The parameter “append” is very important.
 With the “yes” option, the user is going to be added to the specified groups.
 With the “no” option, all group members are going to be overwritten with the specified groups.
-So to recap is you specify the “no” option you are going to lose all the previous group associations, please be careful!
+So to Conclusion is you specify the “no” option you are going to lose all the previous group associations, please be careful!

 Add a user to second a group with Ansible Playbook.